 LYMPHATICOVENOUS ANASTOMOSIS (LVA)

-The procedure can be an effective and long-term solution for extremity lymphedema.
-Patients must have excess fluid in the arm or leg with pitting lymphedema to be candidates for this procedure.
+The procedure can be an effective and long-term solution for extremities.
+Patients must have excess fluid in the arm or leg with pitting issues to be candidates for this procedure.
 After the procedure, most patients significantly decrease or eliminate the use of their compression garments.
 In our experience, patients have results which range from a moderate improvement in extremity circumference to an almost complete resolution of the problem.

-SAPL has been found to be successful in treating advanced stages of lymphedema.
+SAPL has been found to be successful in treating advanced stages of this condition.
 It must be emphasized that the SAPL technique is NOT the standard cosmetic liposuction technique.
-The procedure must be performed using specific parameters, methods and protocols, many of which have been developed and studied by Dr. Hakan Brorson in Malmo, Sweden.
+The procedure must be performed using specific parameters, methods, and protocols, many of which have been developed and studied by Dr. Hakan Brorson in Malmo, Sweden.
 Specific training in this method is required, of which Dr. Granzow has taken in Sweden with Dr. Brorson.
-Patients are candidates if the swelling in the limb is due to deposition of fat, protein and fibrotic tissue with non-pitting edema.
+Patients are candidates if the swelling in the limb is due to deposition of fat, protein, and fibrotic tissue with non-pitting edema.